alanbluefox/test_all/README.md

 # test_all
 testing git with my computer
-it's me again how fun al this is!
+it's me again how fun all this is!